-BLIPA-UK will be a multi-site, randomised in a 1:1 allocation, double-blind, placebo-controlled trial of oral BV with recruitment in London, Southampton, Edinburgh, and Aberdeen.
+BLIPA-UK will be a multi-site, randomised in a 1:1 allocation, double-blind, placebo-controlled trial of oral BV with recruitment at sites in England and Scotland.
 The total study duration is 54 months.
 BLIPA-Australia is separate trial conducted in parallel in Australia, this trial is described separately in the BLIPA-Australia Protocol.
-BLIPA-UK will have 5 UK site and BLIPA-Australia will have 5 sites.